Shia Islam in the Netherlands: Organizations

 Shia Ithnā 'Asharī Muslims have established many organizations at local and national levels, in order to provide meeting points.
 Their concerns are religious, social, cultural, and political issues.
 They have established two religious umbrellas: al-Majlis al-Shī'ī which was officially registered on 8 September 2004 in The Hague under the name Shī'a Muslim Council and covers around 21 organizations.
 Different Shia organizations "Ithnā 'Asharī and 'Alawī Nuşayrī are members of al-Majlis al-Shī'ī.
 Al-Parlamān al-Shī'ī al-Holandī established on 13 January 2005 in Rotterdam under the name OSV (Overkoepelende Shiietische Vereniging), which covers more than 20 Shiite organizations, such as Majlis al-Jam'yīāt al-'Irāqiyya "around 15 organizations" in addition to another six organizations, some of them concern the youth such as Itihād al-Shabāb al-'Irāqī al-Holandī, and al-Lajna al-Riyādiyya al-'Irāqiyya fī Holanda.
 All organizations of al-Parlamān al-Shī'ī al-Holandī are Iraqis, but it welcomes other Shia Ithnā 'Asharī Muslim organizations from different regional communities in the Netherlands.

 The above organizations coming together for reasons of faith in addition to sharing social-cultural needs.
 Their main issues are the challenge of secularism, and to set the Shia Twelver Muslim agenda, which does not differ much from the well known Muslim agenda.
 Their objectives are to transmit their identity to their children, and to keep their identity intact, as well as to stimulate integration in Dutch society.
 There are also "weekend schools" inside these organizations to teach Qur'ān and languages "Arabic, Turkish, Persian, etc." There is a number of social and cultural services organizations, such as organizing pilgrimage to Mecca, and help refugees in the Netherlands.
 Some other organizations are active in doing charitable project, such as orphan sponsorship in Iraq, or to help the victims of earthquakes in Iran.
 Almost every organization has a special committee for the youth and for women.
-Other organizations care about human rights in the country of origin such as Iran or Iraq.

 The Iranian community has established a number of different local organizations, such as "Iranian youth centre", which has been established by a group of Iranian youth in the Netherlands.
 The Iranian scientific association in the Netherlands (ISAN) was established by Iranian students of Delft University in 1989, its main objective is to promote contact between Iranian-Netherlands.
 Other Iranian organizations care about several activities such as; political, sport, and culture.
 Youth organizations have produced material in Dutch as well as in the language of the country of origin.